odys-z/odys-z.github.io/sphinx/products/portfolio/source/privacy-policy.rst

 & Admob.

-The support team of Portfolio do not sell, trade, or otherwise transfer to outside parties Personally Identifiable Information unless we provide users with advance notice.
+The support team of Portfolio do not sell, trade, or otherwise transfer to outside parties Personal Identifiable Information unless we provide users with advance notice.

 We may release information when its release is appropriate to comply with the law, enforce our app policies, or protect ours or others' rights, property or